miguelammatos/Kollaps/README.md

 docker build --rm -f dockerfiles/Kollaps -t kollaps:1.0 .
 docker build -f dockerfiles/DeploymentGenerator -t kollaps-deployment-generator:1.0 .
 ```
+Now you are ready to test [some applications](examples/README.md).

 ### Installation from Source <a name="source">

 You need a machine running **Linux** with a recent version of **Docker** installed, and **Python 3**.
-To run experiments, you need to build the **Kollaps tools** to generate runnable deployment files and the  **Kollaps image** as detailed below.
+To run experiments, you need to build the **Kollaps tools** to generate runnable deployment files.
-You also need to build the **Docker images** for the applications in your experiment.
-We provide some example images along with our example experiments.
-Kollaps experiments rely on a container orchestrator.
-At the moment, **Docker Swarm** and **Kubernetes** are supported.
-We describe the workflow for both of these in detail below.

 **Installing the Kollaps tools:**